-In a separate report arising out of this project be used for research (Leoncio, Grant & Newnham, 2022).
-Drawing on our experiences in this project, we made a series of recommendations about how In this project, we linked two sources of adminis- data practices might be improved in order to bet-Newnham, 2022).
+In a separate report arising out of this project Woollard et al, 2014; Broadhurst et al, 2021; McLen- we explored the nature and varieties of administrative data generated by CLCs and how they might be used for research (Leoncio, Grant & Newnham, 2022).
+Drawing on our experiences in this project, we made a series of recommendations about how In this project, we linked two sources of adminis- data practices might be improved in order to bettrative data to build a profile of the clients and cases ter utilise this valuable resource (Leoncio, Grant & Newnham, 2022).